Differences in Rights at Postsecondary Education

 You must inform the school that you have a disability and

 need academic adjustments.
-Unlike high school, postsecondary schools are not required to identify you as
+Unlike high school, postsecondary schools are

 having a disability or assess your needs.
-Follow the school's procedures for requesting accommodations
+Follow the school's procedures

 as early as possible.